 - Over medium heat, crumble ground beef into a hot skillet and cook until browned.

-- Add cooked ground beef to your slow cooker.
+- Add cooked ground beef to a 3-quart slow cooker.
 Add all of your remaining ingredients and stir to combine.

-- Cook on low heat 8 hours, or on high for 4 -5 hours.
+- Cook on low heat for 8-9 hours, or on high heat for 4 -5 hours.
 Stir sparingly (two times during the last half of cooking will suffice).